supergnaw/cyphper/README.md

 ```

 ### Exception Codes
-While all the data handling within cyphper is handled automatigally to mitigate any errors, there might be an edge case scenario where an exception is thrown.
+While all the data handling within cyphper is handled automagically to mitigate any errors, there might be an edge case scenario where an exception is thrown.
 Each exception has a detailed message, however the following codes also accompany their respective message:
 |No.|Description|
 |---|-----------|
 |1|Missing input data|